 However it does require remembering to always fill it back up.

 That said, glass is glass and the water will only taste like water!

 Stainless Steel Water Bottle

 Similarly stainless steel is ‘safer’ than plastic in this regard.
 But you will have to remember to keep your water bottle filled.
 This is why I like the cooler method listed above.

 ABOUT THE PLASTIC TASTE:

-Note: I’m not suggesting with certainty that the plastic taste is truly ‘bad’ for one’s health.
-I am suggesting though that if you can taste it, means that you’re ingesting “it”, whatever it is… Food for thought.
+Note: I’m not suggesting that you’re going to keel over if drinking water from water bottles with a plastic taste.
+However I am suggesting that if you can taste plastic, that means that you’re ingesting “it”, whatever it is… Food for thought.

-Just keep them from overheating and you’re probably fine.
+Just keep them from overheating and you’re fine.